zarthur/CSCC-Android-Mobile-Applications-Notes/week_04/readme.md

 The FragmentManager is also responsible for calling the lifecycle methods of a fragment.

-To use the Fragment manger, we can add teh following to *ContactActivity*'s *onCreate()* method:
+To use the Fragment manger, we can add the following to *ContactActivity*'s *onCreate()* method:

 ```java